SUNDAY 14th MAY, 2017

 Flags were waiting for Spurs fans when they reached their seats, and these were waved with gusto at the start of the game in a magnificent atmosphere.

-The Man Utd fans tried to take the stage with songs such as "Have you ever seen Tottrnham win the league" but the home fans regaled them with a full repertoire during the game lauding past and present players and indeed managers such as Martin Jol.
-The atmosphere was enhanced by an early goal (sixth minute) which followed a corner on the left taken by Erksen, and a superb cross by Ben Davies, which was planted firmly past De Gea by the head of Wanyama, in front of the Park Lane crowd.
+The Man Utd fans tried to take the stage with songs such as "Have you ever seen Tottenham win the league" but the home fans regaled them with a full repertoire during the game lauding past and present players and indeed managers such as Martin Jol.
+The atmosphere was enhanced by an early goal (sixth minute) which followed a corner on the left taken by Eriksen, and a superb cross by Ben Davies, which was planted firmly past De Gea by the head of Wanyama, in front of the Park Lane crowd.

 United responded immediately with a cross from the left by Daley Blind, which was headed over by Mata at the near post.
 A lot of the early play took place in the middle, where United sought to pack the territory.
 Jan Vertonghen had a run interrupted and when United responded it was Martial who hit a firm cross/shot across the goalmouth.